ConvertAPI/docs/blog/convert-docx-to-pdf-using-csharp.md

 ![Retrieve secret](https://user-images.githubusercontent.com/62603039/77777970-f6e72d80-7058-11ea-94d8-6b7f7fe01318.png)

-## Creating a C# console application for DOCX to PDF conversion
+## Creating a C# console application to convert a word document to PDF programatically

 We will create a C# console app by using Visual Studio.
 It could also be done with Visual Studio Code or JetBrains Rider.